haffmans/Maxis-formats/experiments/README.md

   * All bytes in the geometry name table and the duplicate geometry name table (i.e., bytes 853 to 13721, inclusive) set to zero.
   * Color of face 7 of the bambi bucket mesh (bytes at 217720 and 217725) set to 96 (0x60).
 Easy way to check if the game is using the modified file (top of bambi bucket is red instead of green).
 * Effect:
   * Game crashes when loading a city.
-Error message: "Unable to load resources"
+Error message: "Unable to load resources".

 ### `sim3d2_simcopter_zero_test_2.max`